beliveau-lab/TigerFISH/docs/source/tutorials.rst

 **Pipeline output**

 Similar to that of `repeat_discovery` mode, an independent directory contains the probes of interest that map to the repeat region provided in the input BED file.
+This output directory can be found `here <https://github.com/beliveau-lab/TigerFISH/tree/master/example_run/main/main_pipeline/expected_pipeline_output/repeat_ID_output>`_.